adlerjohn/ech-cpp-dev/README.md

 ## Dependencies

 Install the following libraries as dependencies before compiling.
+If you're using a Ubuntu <Bionic (18.04) then you may need to install [libsecp256k1](https://github.com/bitcoin-core/secp256k1) manually.

 ```sh
 apt install libboost-dev librocksdb-dev libsecp256k1-dev
 ```

-CryptoPP needs to be installed separately, as the version in repositories is old.
+[Crypto++](https://www.cryptopp.com/) needs to be installed separately, as the version in repositories is too old and doesn't have Keccak hashing.

 ```sh
 wget https://www.cryptopp.com/cryptopp810.zip